-Effective December 30, 2022, we entered into an 2023 Executive Employment Agreement (the "Employment Agreement") with Mr. Levy, who has served as Company's Chief Executive Officer and President since 2019.
-Mr. Levy has also served as a member of the Company's Board since September 9, 2021.
-The Employment Agreement was approved be all of the disinterested members of the Board pursuant to the Delaware General Corporation Law.

-The term of the Employment Agreement is for one year from January 1, 2023.
-The Employment Agreement terminates Mr. Levy's prior Executive Employment Agreement with the Company dated November 4, 2021 (the "Prior Agreement") in its entirety and the Prior Agreement shall be of no further force or effect, including but not limited to any and all continuing or surviving obligations of both the Company and Mr. Levy under the Prior Agreement, and replaced in its entirety by the Employment Agreement.
+On December 31, 2024, we entered into a 2025 Executive Employment Agreement (the "Levy Employment Agreement") with Adam Levy, who has served as Company's Chief Executive Officer and President since 2019.
+The term of the Levy Employment Agreement is for one year from January 1, 2025.
+The Levy Employment Agreement terminates Mr. Levy's prior 2024 Executive Employment Agreement with the Company dated December 26, 2023 (the "Prior Agreement") in its entirety and the Prior Agreement shall be of no further force or effect, including but not limited to any and all continuing or surviving obligations of both the Company and Mr. Levy under the Prior Agreement, and replaced in its entirety by the Levy Employment Agreement.

-Pursuant to the Employment Agreement, Mr. Levy will be paid a base salary of \$325,000 per year.
-Mr. Levy will also receive a grant of shares of the Company's common stock equal to \$50,000 divided by the closing per share price of the Company's common stock as reported on the Nasdaq Capital Market ("Nasdaq") on January 3, 2023 (which was \$1.35 per share and equates to 37,037 shares of common stock) (the "Equity Grant").
-The Equity Grant vests in twelve equal monthly installments (subject to any rounding adjustments) during the term of the Employment Agreement with the first installment vesting on January 3, 2023.
+Pursuant to the Levy Employment Agreement, Mr. Levy will be paid a base salary of \$375,000 per year, which is an increase of \$50,000 per year over his current base salary.
+Mr. Levy also received a grant of shares of the Company's common stock equal to \$100,000 divided by the closing per share price of the Company's common stock as reported on the Nasdaq on January 2, 2025, which was \$3.829 and equates to 26,116 shares of common stock (the "Equity Grant").
+The Equity Grant vests in twelve equal monthly installments (subject to any rounding adjustments) during the term of the Levy Employment Agreement with the first installment vesting on January 2, 2025.